GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 simple proxy in App Engine that allows us to have that quickly, but in production you would set up Grafana with a proper GKE ingress managed load balancer and a proper cert on your own domain.

-Edit the source at web-proxy/proxy.go to include the private IP of the internal load balancer of the Grafana service.
+Edit the source at `web-proxy/proxy.go` to include the private IP of the internal load balancer of the Grafana service.

 ```
 cd ../web-proxy
 gcloud app deploy
 ```

-Choose the same region as your cluster
+Choose the same region as your cluster.

 ## Introduction to the simulated data

 This tutorial focuses more on the use of the monitoring tools of Prometheus and Grafana.
 To facilitate this exploration, the above steps have also deployed a device simulator.
 This simulator does not exercise the full architecture, but instead exposes simulated directly to be scraped by Prometheus.
 The simulated data is from a set of imagined devices installed in different cities across North America.
 These devices have a temperature sensor, a light sensor, and a panel access door that has a sensor.
 These basic metrics are then used in queries and dashboards to illustrate the use of Prometheus and Grafana.

 ## Using Grafana

 A Grafana instance was deployed as part of this stack.
-By default it has been configured to support login with any Google account, you can limit this to a specific [G-Suite](https://gsuite.google.com) domain by changing the values in the Helm chart used earlier.
-In this tutorial Grafana is exposed via a simple App Engine base reverse proxy.
+By default it has been configured to support login with any Google account, you can limit this to a specific [G Suite](https://gsuite.google.com) domain by changing the values in the Helm chart used earlier.
+In this tutorial, Grafana is exposed via a simple App Engine base reverse proxy.
 This gives us HTTPS at a domain name, which is a requirement of the Google login Grafana plugin.
 In production you would replace this with a proper ingress object associated with a Cloud Load balancer.